gaelyk/gradle-gaelyk-plugin/README.md

 * FATJar plugin's tasks are skipped when starting development server as the server works against webapp dir

 ## Modifications to project configuration
-* Main source set output directory is set to `<webAppDir>/WEB-INF/classes` - this is required by Gaelyk to run development server against webapp dir which in turn enables reloading of changes to groovlets and templayes code without restarting the server
+Main source set output directory is set to `<webAppDir>/WEB-INF/classes` - this is required by Gaelyk to run development server against webapp dir which in turn enables reloading of changes to groovlets and templayes code without restarting the server.

+## Dependencies you need to specify
+When applying gaelyk plugin to your project remember that you have to specify the folowing dependencies:
+* `groovy` - because Groovy plugin requires it
+* `gaeSdk` - because GAE plugin requires it

+You will be developing a Gaelyk application so you probably also want to add a `compile` dependency on Gaelyk.
+The dependencies section of your build might look like this:

+    dependencies {
+        groovy 'org.codehaus.groovy:groovy-all:1.8.6'
+        gaeSdk "com.google.appengine:appengine-java-sdk:1.6.6"
+        compile 'org.gaelyk:gaelyk:1.2'
+    }

 ## Tasks
 * `gaelykListPlugins`: Shows all available plugins from the Gaelyk plugins catalogue.